Founded December 2017

 Founder and CEO, Inspiro Medical Ltd., acquired by Opko Health Inc.; 15+ years’ medical device and orthopedic implant development; BSc, mechanical engineering, Ben-Gurion University of the Negev

-The two most common minimally invasive techniques to correct VCF are vertebroplasty and kyphoplasty.
+The two most common minimally invasive procedures to correct VCF are vertebroplasty and kyphoplasty.
 Both treatment options involve injecting bone cement into the fractured vertebra to stabilize the spine and prevent further deterioration.
 In kyphoplasty, an inflatable balloon is inserted into the vertebra prior to the injection of bone cement to create a cavity and restore disc height.

 In addition, the curing process (the time it takes for cement to set and harden) is extremely time sensitive.
 Physicians have about 5-10 minutes to complete the process of mixing the cement and accurately injecting it into the fractured vertebra before the mixture begins to harden.